 To address this problem, we suppose to build a document graph for a document, where each word is connected to those words which have a direct influence on its translation.
 Figure \ref{fig:exam} shows an example of a document graph.
 Explicitly, a document graph is defined as a directed graph where: (1) each node represents a word in the document; (2) each edge represents one of the following relations between words: (a) adjacency; (b) syntactic dependency; (c) lexical consistency; or (d) coreference.

 We apply a Graph Convolutional Network (GCN) on the document graph to obtain a document-level contextual representation for each word, fed to the conventional \textsc{Transformer} model \citep{vaswani2017attention} by additional attention and gating mechanisms.
 We evaluate our model on four translation benchmarks, IWSLT English--French (En--Fr) and Chinese--English (Zh--En), Opensubtitle English--Russian (En--Ru), and WMT English--German (En--De).
-Experimental results demonstrate that our approach is consistently superior to previous works ~\cite{miculicich-etal-2018-document,tu2018learning,zhang-etal-2018-improving,junczys2019microsoft,tan2019hierarchical,maruf2019selective} on all the language pairs.
+Experimental results demonstrate that our approach is consistently superior to previous works ~\cite{miculicich-etal-2018-document,tu2018learning,zhang-etal-2018-improving,mace2019using,tan2019hierarchical,maruf2019selective} on all the language pairs.

-The contributions of this work are summarized as: \begin{compactitem} \item We represent a document as a graph that connects relevant contexts regardless of their distances.
-To the best of our knowledge, this is the first work to introduce such graphs into document-level neural machine translation. \item We investigate several relations between words to construct document graphs and verify their effectiveness in experiments. \item We propose a graph encoder to learning graph representations based on GCN layers with an attention mechanism to combine representations of different sources. \item We propose a model architecture that integrates context representations into the conventional \textsc{Transformer} model via attention and gating mechanisms. \end{compactitem}
+Contributions of this work are summarized as: \begin{compactitem} \item We represent a document as a graph that connects relevant contexts regardless of their distances.
+To the best of our knowledge, this is the first work to introduce such graphs into document-level neural machine translation. \item We investigate several relations between words to construct document graphs and verify their effectiveness in experiments. \item We propose a graph encoder to learn graph representations based on GCN layers with an attention mechanism to combine representations of different sources. \item We proposed a context integration method that examined the proposed graph model in different context-aware MT architectures. \end{compactitem}